Adan206/Adan206/README.md

 ### Hi there 👋
- 🔭 I’m currently working on a React application to showcase my react skills
+ 🔭 I’m currently working on a React application to showcase my react skills 🌱 I’m currently learning redux and redux toolkit with typescript

 <!--
 **Adan206/Adan206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.